Man shot in attempted carjacking in Chatham

 The victim self-transported to Advocate Christ Hospital.

 No one is in custody.
-Area South Detectives are in custody.
+Area South Detectives are investigating.